CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 Here you can learn about the main stages of consular legalisation and apostille of documents for use abroad.

-• consular legalisation
+• consular legalization

 • apostille